pellcorp/Simple-AF-Wiki/docs/preperation.md

-The Cartographer 3D is an eddy current induction sensor designed for 3D printing, offering high accuracy and repeatability.
+The Cartographer3D Survey-Touch is an eddy current induction sensor designed for 3D printing, offering high accuracy and repeatability.
 It is compatible with various 3D printer configurations and provides features like auto-Z offset and survey touch.
-The Cartographer3D Survey-Touch comes in several orientations.
+The Cartographer3D comes in several orientations.
 The right angle, the low profile, and the flat pack, all of which are available for purchase on its official website http://cartographer3d.com

-!!! danger

-    If you are not using a side mount you **must** verify config changes for cartotouch.cfg and cartographer-k1.cfg or cartographer-k1m.cfg before **homing your printer**, using **Screws Tilt Calculate** or doing a **bed mesh**!

-    Ignoring these instructions can lead to significant damage to your build plate and/or probe.
+Before using the Cartographer3d with any K1 series printer decide which orientation you want to use.
+The table below lists your mount options and links to supported mounts.
+The Right Angle configuration is the default.

 ### Mount Options